tyreelab/academic-kickstart/content/genealogy_research/_index.md

 * **Descendant Family Trees, showing all the descendants of key ancestors.
 To respect privacy I will finish branches at the last deceased family member - and only include living family members who appear in published family trees or those who have given persmission.**
 * **Family Trait Posts - linking to all family members with similar stories (i.e. military service, teachers, things like that).**

-If you have any questions or requests regarding this research please don't hesitate to contact me privately viw email or Facebook, or by the Contact form on this site if you don't have my contact details already.
+If you have any questions or requests regarding this research please don't hesitate to contact me privately via email or Facebook, or by the Contact form on this site if you don't have my contact details already.

 ## Please Note